 I love this craft so much!
 When I pull out the sample, the kids are completely mesmerized and can’t wait to dig in.
 My sample of the girl with the crazy hair looks like this:

-I wanted to make a sample for a bulletin board titled “Sunshine & Summertime” or “Sunny Days Ahead!” that could be used at the end of the year.
+I wanted to make a sample for a bulletin board titled “Sunshine & Summertime” or “Sunny Days Ahead!” that could be used at the end of the year or the beginning of the year.

 I included several writing templates that could be used for various bulletin boards in my resource on TPT.
 The basic idea is to have the kids draw what they will “see” in the summer or in their future on the sunglasses depending on what you want the end product to be.
 I have included a template to make these large glasses and the lens in the resource on TPT.